sorrymint/AWSNewsFeed/README.md

 1. In the Lambda Function Dashboard click add a "Trigger".
 2. Create a new REST API with open security.
    ![Add Trigger](./instructions/addTrigger.webp)
-3. Test out your new API using the API endpoint.
+3. Test out your new API using the API endpoint by clicking the link.
    ![End Point](./instructions/EndPoint.webp)
 4. You should see JSON in your browser.
    ![JSON Output](./instructions/output.webp)